On behalf of the Board of Directors (the "Board") of the Company it gives meimmense pleasure to present the 26th board's

-Internal Control System
+Internal Control System:

 Adequate internal control systems are in place to maintain quality of product properaccounting as per norms and standards prescribed asset maintenance and its proper use.The Company has an independent internal auditor who periodically reviews the accounts andreports to the Audit Committee.

 The Company has Risk Management Committee.
 This committee is responsible for reviewingthe risk management plan and its effectiveness.
 The audit committee also reviews thefinancial risk and its control.
 The management also continuously access the risk involvedin the business and all out efforts are made to mitigate the risk with appropriate action.All the assets of the Company are adequately covered by comprehensive insurance.

-The relations between the management and employees remained cordial through out theyear.
-Information required under Section 197 of the Act read with rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are appended to this report as Annexure 3 and forms part of this report.
+The particulars of employees required under Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are appended to this report as AnnexureIII and forms part of this report.

-REPORTING OF FRAUD
+REPORTING OF FRAUD:

 The Company has a vigil mechanism policy to deal with instances of fraud andmismanagement.
 The whistle blower policy adopted by the Board of Directors is hosted onthe website of the Company.

-In compliance to the new Act of 'Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act your Company has duly constituted an internal complaintcommittee.
+In compliance with the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 your Company has duly constituted an internal complaintcommittee.
 The Committee has formulated policy to ensure protection to its femaleemployees.

 Statements in the Annual Report particularly those which relate to ManagementDiscussion and Analysis may constitute forward looking statements within the meaning ofapplicable laws and regulations.
 Although the expectations are based on the reasonableassumption the actual results might differ.